-Hobgoblin is a 1981 Problem Novel by John Coyne which follows Scott Gardiner, a player of "Hobgoblin", an Irish-themed Role-Playing Game as he deals with the death of his father, his mother's new job documenting the history of Ballycastle, and dealing with a new school.
+Hobgoblin is a 1981 Problem Novel, as in "based on a social problem".
+It's not a brand name.
+It was written by John Coyne which follows Scott Gardiner, a player of "Hobgoblin", an Irish-themed Role-Playing Game as he deals with the death of his father, his mother's new job documenting the history of Ballycastle, and dealing with a new school.

 Contains Examples Of:

 - The Blacksmith: Conor's role at Ballycastle is to restore the items therein including the weaponry.

 - Broken Aesop: The epilogue of the story implies that Scott's obsession with Hobgoblin was a childish thing which he's since put aside upon starting college.
 On the other hand, it was skills associated with the game that let him fend off Fergus when he returns and goes on a killing spree.